pivotiiii/nsui_banner_fixer/README.md

 # Download

-The download can be found at the bottom of the releases section [HERE](https://github.com/pivotiiii/nsui_banner_fixer/releases/latest).
+**The download can be found at the bottom of the releases section [HERE](https://github.com/pivotiiii/nsui_banner_fixer/releases/latest).**

 There are two versions available:

 The `.exe` version is a standalone executable that comes prepackaged with all necessary Python files and dependencies.
 It tends to be falsely identified as a threat by antivirus software because of that.
 You may need to create an exception for `nsui_banner_fixer.exe` in your antivirus software.

 The `.py` version is just the plain Python script +  dependencies.
-As long as you have Python 3 (I am using 3.9, lower versions may work) installed on your system this works the same as the .exe but will not be identified as a virus.
+As long as you have Python 3 (I am using 3.9, anything above 3.6 *should* work) installed on your system this works the same as the .exe but will not be identified as a virus.
 It also saves a few MB of disk space :)

 # Usage

+### Double clicking the .exe or .py file:

+If you put all .cia files you want to fix into the same directory as `nsui_banner_fixer.exe/.py` you can simply double click and all fixed .cia files will be saved in the newly created `out` directory.

-Command line:
+### Command line:

 For a single .cia file: `nsui_banner_fixer.exe example.cia`

-For all .cia files in the same directory as the .exe: `nsui_banner_fixer.exe`
+For all .cia files in your current working directory: `nsui_banner_fixer.exe`

-Double clicking the executable also fixes all .cia files in the directory.

-By default your fixed .cia files will be created in the `out` directory.
+By default your fixed .cia files will be created in the `out` directory of your current working directory.

 Use the `-r` argument to instead edit the .cia files directly without making a copy.